andriusvelykis/reflow-maven-skin/reflow-maven-skin/src/site/markdown/multi-module.md

 # Multi-module site

-Aimed good support for websites of multi-module Maven projects, Reflow skin provides several options enhancing such configurations.
+Aimed at providing good support for websites of multi-module Maven projects, Reflow skin has several options enhancing such configurations.

 ## Reuse resources